open-pioneer/trails-openlayers-base-packages/src/packages/editing-form/README.md

 ### Editing Storage

-The editing storage provides callbacks for persisting feature changes.
+The editor does not manage the lifetime of any features in the map, except for the feature currently being edited.
+To persist changes made by the editor, you must implement the `EditingStorage` interface.

+The interface is flexible enough to work in many scenarios:

+- Transient client side state (e.g. an in-memory collection used for a `VectorSource`)
+- Persistent client side storage (e.g. Origin private file system)
+- Service side storage (e.g. REST APIs)

-All functions are async and should apply the changes made by the user to the backing storage of your layer(s).
+All functions are async and should apply the changes made by the user to the backing data structures or services.
 For example, to persist changes using a (fictional) REST API:

 ```tsx